-Guiding Your Child to Winning with ADHD
+075: Guiding Your Child to Winning with ADHD, with Sarah Cheyette M.D.

 What parents of kids with ADHD (and/or autism) want more than anything is for our kids to succeed.
 And, yet, success can be elusive with the many challenges and hurdles a neurodevelopmental disorder like ADHD adds.
-That’s why providing opportunities for successes and wins for kids with ADHD must be a crucial part of your parenting plan.
-In this episode, pediatric neurologist, Dr. Sarah Cheyette, and I discuss how to help your child win with ADHD.
-We’re not simply talking about nurturing talents and interests, but also about teaching our kids resilience and showing them that they can, indeed, do hard things and succeed.
+That's why providing opportunities for successes and wins for kids with ADHD must be a crucial part of your parenting plan.

-NOTE: Some of the resources below may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.
+Some of the resources may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.

 My Guest

-DR. SARAH CHEYETTE, MD
+SARAH CHEYETTE, M.D.

-Sarah Cheyette, MD, graduated from Princeton University, and then UCLA Medical School.
+Dr. Sarah Cheyette graduated from Princeton University, and then UCLA Medical School.
 She did a fellowship in pediatric neurology and has been in private practice since then.
 She treats kids and young adults with ADHD, not just with medication but also with non-medication strategies such as those she outlined in her books, ADHD and the Focused Mind as well as Winning with ADHD.
 She brings a powerful professional perspective on the benefits and limitations of ADHD medication, and the many behavioral adaptations young people with ADHD must embrace to thrive with their condition.
 She and her husband have four kids and live in the San Francisco Bay area.

 PAP 075: Guiding Your Child to Winning with ADHD, with Sarah Cheyette M.D.